or0126/Example-project/README.md

 for manager experience log in with Email: DemoAdmin@gmail.com Password: demo123

+this git layed out like a wart file, i made an additional git for developer layout: https://github.com/or0126/hydra-boat-club

 !!!!!
 PLEASE LOG OUT, NO AUTOMATIC LOGOUT WAS IMPLEMENTED IN THIS DEMO !!!!!